Public Charge

 Related content

-• The rule expands the list of publicly-funded programs that immigration officers may consider when deciding whether someone is likely to become a public charge.
+• The Trump administration changed the rule to expand the list of publicly-funded programs that immigration officers may consider when deciding whether someone is likely to become a public charge.

-• The process to identify someone’s likelihood to use benefits is skewed to create denials.
+• The process to identify someone’s likelihood to use benefits was skewed to create denials.